marcosschroh/python-schema-registry-client/README.md

 ![Confluent Architecture](docs/img/confluent_architecture.png)

 So, our producers/consumers have to serialize/deserialize messages every time that they send/receive from Kafka topics.
-In this picture, we can imagine a `Faust` application receiving messages (encoded with an Avro schema) and we want to deserialize them, so we can ask the `schema server` to do that for us.
+In this picture, we can imagine a `Faust` application receiving messages (serialized with an Avro schema) and we want to deserialize them, so we can ask the `schema server` to do that for us.
 In this scenario, the `MessageSerializer` is perfect.

 Also, could be a use case that we would like to have an Application only to administrate `Avro Schemas` (register, update compatibilities, delete old schemas, etc.), so the `SchemaRegistryClient` is perfect.